 Since it was founded in 1905, the Virginia Municipal League’s history has been linked inextricably to the fortunes of its member local governments.
 The league and its member cities, towns and counties have worked together to improve the quality of life in communities across Virginia.

 The league has a full-time staff of 11.
 In addition, it contracts for services to assist with research and advocacy efforts.
-The league’s headquarters is located at 13 E. Franklin St. in downtown Richmond.
+The league’s headquarters is located at 13 E. Franklin Street in downtown Richmond.

 An article written in the early 1930s by Newport News Mayor Samuel R. Buxton, the first president of the league, spelled out what the founders of the organization hoped to accomplish.
 Buxton described the league’s mission as follows:

 - to bring into a united whole the several cities and sections of the Commonwealth for the larger glory of Virginia;